sergiusens/snappy-docs/core/snaps.md

 The kernel makes up the core of all Linux systems, and it's the same with a Snapd System.

-The kernel snap contains a system’s hardware abstraction layer (HAL).
+The kernel snap contains a system's hardware abstraction layer (HAL).
 This layer consists of the kernel, drivers, firmware, and additional libraries such as OpenGL, OpenCL, and alike.
 In addition the sandboxing and confinement features are provided through the kernel and their effectiveness depend on the security maintenance level of that kernel.

 Canonical publishes and maintains kernel snaps, offering reliability, trust, and security.

 You can also create custom kernel snaps for devices.
 The snap should be based on a Linux kernel with reasonable baseline versioning.
 However, aligning with the Ubuntu Core LTS default kernel version (currently 3.18) is recommended.
 This will ensure that devices built using custom kernel snaps benefit from shared information about the kernel, simplifying support and improving development timelines.